In the Annual Survey of Cyber Insurance for 2019, it is clear that demand is "softening." Key findings include:

-As of July 2018, 44.9% of companies that renew their cyber insurance increase it, with $3.2 million now the typical limit.
-But prices remain soft, as 30% of insurers saw cyber prices decline versus 12% who enjoyed an increase over last 6 months.
+This is a considerable slowdown from 2018.
+For example, last year 44.9% of companies that renew their cyber insurance increase it, but that has fallen to 32% in 2019's report.
+And in 2018, the typical cyber insurance limit was $3.2 million, but that fell to $2.8m in 2019..
+Prices were soft even in 2018, as 30% of insurers saw cyber prices decline versus 12% who enjoyed an increase over last 6 months.
 Data from Cyber Insurance Market Watch Survey - July 2018.

 Most companies with over 500 staff think they have cyber insurance.
 For example, in August 2018 90% of such organisations in the UK and 64% in the Nordics say they have cyber-risk insurance (FICO survey, requires registration).

 The reasons to actually invoke cyber insurance are fairly stable: 51% of cyber incidents reported to insurers were caused by staff (including accidental disclosure and deliberate crime,) according to this June 2018 Beazley report.

 Lloyd's of London reported in July 2017 that insurers will receive about $3.5bn of premiums this year, from businesses that want to protect themselves from cyber attacks.
 Yet the same report shows that a single extreme outage at a major cloud services provider could cause over 15 times that amount of damage to businesses.

 Cyber risks are indeed under-insured, according to this April 2017 global survey of over 2,000 business executives.
 Businesses insure far more of the risk associated with their physical property than with their online, cyber assets.
 Take a moment to look at the playbooks published for insurance brokers (eg May 2017).